Warts and Plantar Warts - Medications

 Plus).
 This medicine causes the skin under the wart to blister, lifting the wart off

 the skin.
-This medicine is injected into the wart at your doctor's
+This medicine is applied to the wart at your doctor's

 wart.
 But bleomycin isn't often used, because it is painful during and after the injection.